 This BBQ meatballs are super easy to prepare at home and uses very few ingredients.
 Who can possibly resist the sticky sauce that come with them?

 Meatballs!
 Our mouths water as soon as we hear that name.
-Our stomach’s rumble at the mere thought of BBQ meatballs.
+Our stomach’s rumble at the mere thought of BBQ meatballs and Thai Turkey Meatballs.
 Well… do you know where this luscious food originates from?

 Meatballs can be made from various ground meats shaped like a ping-pong ball with lots of other ingredients added to them, depending on the finished taste you require.
 They are then cooked in a variety of ways with a plethora of sauces that can either be cooked with the meatballs or added to the pre-cooked meatballs.

 [amazon_link asins=’1517115337,0440423163,160433472X,160433097X,1784721867′ template=’ProductCarousel’ store=’greegour-21′ marketplace=’UK’ link_id=’71f2df7c-d9bc-11e6-8fdd-97c42ff217f6′]

 In the case of the American BBQ meatballs, it’s all the same, except individual variations of BBQ sauces are added.
 Let your imagination run wild and experiment with any ingredients you find exciting and add them to your BBQ meatballs, like bread crumbs, minced onion, eggs, butter, barbeque sauce, grape jelly…well, the list just goes on and on!

 There are a lot of debates about the origination of the meatball and subsequently the American BBQ meatball.
 I decided to do some investigating and found some wonderful meatball ideas and information in the process…

 What was your first thought when you heard the word meatballs?
 Did you think Italian…?
 Meatballs are actually made in many different ways, in different countries, with different names and it seems they do not originate from Italy.